 - Clean hands at the door and schedule regular hand washing reminders by email.

 - Use videoconferencing for meetings when possible.

-- When it’s not possible, hold meetings in open, well-ventilated spaces
+- When it’s not possible to meet remotely, hold meetings in open, well-ventilated spaces.

 - Create habits and reminders to avoid touching your face, especially your eyes, nose and mouth, with unwashed hands.